Why Vote for Hillary Clinton? She is a Climate Change Champion with the Skills to Move us Forward

 “We will make America the clean energy superpower of the 21st century.
 Developing renewable power – wind, solar, advanced biofuels; building cleaner power plants, smarter electric grids, greener buildings; using additional fees and royalties from fossil fuel extraction to protect the environment; and ease the transition for distressed communities to a more diverse and sustainable economic future from coal country to Indian country, from small towns in the Mississippi Delta to the Rio Grande Valley to our inner cities, we have to help our fellow Americans.
 Now, this will create millions of jobs and countless new businesses, and enable America to lead the global fight against climate change.”
 (6/13/15)

-- U.S. Senator (2001-2009) where she served on five Senate committees: was a member of the Commission on Security and Cooperation in Europe; and chaired the Senate Democratic Steering and Outreach Committee.
+U.S. Senator (2001-2009) where she served on five Senate committees: Budget; Armed Services; Environment and Public Works; Health, Education, Labor and Pensions; and the Special Committee on Aging; was a member of the Commission on Security and Cooperation in Europe; and chaired the Senate Democratic Steering and Outreach Committee.
 In addition, the Department of Defense asked her to serve as the only Senate member of the Transformation Advisory Group to the Joint Forces Command.
 She was re-elected to her second term with 67% of the vote.
 She played a key roll in writing and getting a $21 billion federal aid bill passed to help New York City after 9/11.
 She fought for a health bill for 9/11 first responders.
 She also played key rolls in getting the Lilly Ledbetter Pay Equity Act and Pediatric Research Equity Act passed into law.

 Hillary's Agenda for Addressing Climate Change

 Hillary Clinton has a multifaceted, detailed plan to address climate change – outlined below.